-Milton Keynes hospital expedites care for veteran with Service-attributable injuries
+Milton Keynes Hospital expedites care for veteran with Service-attributable injuries

 What was the situation?